 Commodities Crushed It

-It’s easy to understand why commodities (basic raw materials like metals, fuels, and grains) were the top performers of the time period.
+It’s easy to understand why commodities (basic raw materials like metals, fuels, and grains) were the top performers of the period.
 Unlike gold, people must always keep purchasing commodities to survive.
 The prices of these raw materials rose dramatically during each of the two decades (G1, G2), while its falls, though stiff, were among the lowest of the bunch (G3, G4).
-Keep in mind, though, that like gold, commodity prices eventually collapsed too, when inflation did.
-Timing still matters, and getting it wrong can be extra costly within this unique investment category.
+Keep in mind, though, that like gold, commodity prices eventually collapsed, too, when inflation did.
+Timing still matters; getting it wrong can be extra costly within this unique investment category.

 Some Intriguing Takeaways

 So what’s the bottom line?
 First, cash did a lot better than I’d have expected.
-Second, long-term, all the categories beat inflation (line 5), though they did experience periods of significant losses (line 3)—also surprising.
+Second, in the long term, all the categories beat inflation (line 5), though they experienced periods of significant losses (line 3), which is also surprising.
 Finally, assuming that historical precedents hold, a long-term, diversified investor may not have to fear inflation that much.
-Check out column H, which highlights a portfolio composed of 50% US stocks, 20% intermediate treasury bonds, and 10% each of REITs, gold, and commodities.
+Check out column H, which highlights a portfolio comprising 50% US stocks, 20% intermediate treasury bonds, and 10% each of REITs, gold, and commodities.
 This portfolio got very solid returns (H1, H2, H5) while experiencing much less volatility than the other categories (except cash, which has limited upside potential).

 Two Important Caveats

-But as investment advisers never fail to warn clients, past results don’t guarantee future returns.
-The world has changed in many ways with the introduction of negative interest rates, cheap alternative energy, smartphones, the euro, and even bitcoin, as well as myriad other factors that impact inflation which didn’t exist the last time around.
-The upcoming potential inflation spike may therefore unfold very differently.
+However, as investment advisers never fail to warn clients, past results don’t guarantee future returns.
+The world has changed in many ways with the introduction of negative interest rates, cheap alternative energy, smartphones, the euro, and even bitcoin, as well as myriad other factors that impact inflation, which didn’t exist a half-century ago.
+Today’s potential inflation spike may unfold very differently.
 Another thing that didn’t exist then is Treasury Inflation Protected Securities (TIPS), which are government bonds with inflation protection.
-I therefore couldn’t chart their history for this analysis, but these complicated securities definitely belong in the inflation-fighting arsenal.
+I, therefore, couldn’t chart their history for this analysis, but these complicated securities definitely belong in the inflation-fighting arsenal.

 What to dig deeper?